Ian Bailey says he was arrested but then released after passing drink driving test

 Mr Bailey, who was convicted in absentia in a French court in May of the murder of Sophie Toscan du Plantier in West Cork in 1996 and sentenced to 25 years in jail, said he is still living in limbo as regards extradition.

-It’s understood that the French authorities issued a European Arrest Warrant in June for his extradition to France to serve the 25-year jail term imposed on Mr Bailey by a French court.
+It is understood that the French authorities issued a European arrest warrant in June for his extradition to France to serve the 25-year jail term imposed on Mr Bailey by a French court.

-But the Department of Justice declined to comment on the matter when questioned about the French EAW by The Irish Times, saying that it does not comment on individual cases.
+The Department of Justice declined to comment on the matter when questioned about the warrant by The Irish Times, saying that it does not comment on individual cases.

-Mr Bailey was twice previously arrested on European Arrest Warrants issued by the French justice system and brought before the High Court on both occasions.
+Mr Bailey was twice previously arrested on a European arrest warrant issued by the French justice system and brought before the High Court on both occasions.

-In February 2010, French magistrate Judge Patrick Gachon issued an EAW for Mr Bailey’s extradition to France in connection with the murder of film producer, Ms Toscan du Plantier.
+In February 2010, French magistrate Judge Patrick Gachon issued a warrant for Mr Bailey’s extradition in connection with the murder of film producer, Ms Toscan du Plantier.

-But in July 2017 Mr Justice Hunt refused to order Ian Bailey’s extradition on foot of the latest French European Arrest Warrant issued by Judge Nathalie Turquey.

-Mr Justice ruled that Bailey could not be surrendered on foot of the 2012 Supreme Court decision which was based on identical relevant facts when the French issued the first EAW.
+It was ruled that Mr Bailey could not be surrendered, on foot of the 2012 Supreme Court decision which was based on identical relevant facts when the French issued the first warrant.

 Mr Bailey has repeatedly denied any involvement in Ms Toscan du Plantier’s death and has also denied ever making any admissions that he killed her at her West Cork holiday home.